ruchi-cisco/cmad/java/cmad-ms-users/readme.txt

 0. Build the application
-1. Setup MongoDB server and update the application.properties accordingly, if needed
+1. Setup MongoDB server and update the application.properties accordingly, if needed.

 2. Start the application
 java -jar cmad-user-service.jar